Mongetro/scholachain/README.md

 git clone https://github.com/Mongetro/scholachain.git
 ```

-## 2. Blockchain (.env) configuration

-Create a .env file in the blockchain-smart-contracts directory :

-In the project root directory:
+Go to the project root directory:

 ```sh
 cd scholachain
 ```

+## 2. Blockchain (.env) configuration

+Create a .env file in the blockchain-smart-contracts directory :

 ```sh
 cp ./blockchain-smart-contracts/.env.example ./blockchain-smart-contracts/.env
 ```

-Once you have copied the .env file, configure all environment variables according to the instructions included in the file.
+Once you have created the .env file, configure all environment variables according to the instructions included in the file.

 PS : ⚠️ NEVER commit real private keys in your .env to version control